How to Stay Hydrated

 ½ cup frozen pineapple

-1-2 inches of fresh grated ginger
+1-2 inches of freshly grated ginger

 3-4 ice cubes